 Our Board of Directors determined that presumptively our member directors are not independent under the NYSE's subjective independence standard.
 Our Board of Directors determined that, under the NYSE independence standards, member directors have a material relationship with us through their member institutions' relationships with us.
 This determination was based upon the fact that we are a member-owned cooperative and each member director is required to be an officer or director of a member institution.
 Also, a member director's member institution may routinely engage in transactions with us that could occur frequently and in large dollar amounts and that we encourage.
 Furthermore, because the level of each member institution's business with us is dynamic and our desire is to increase our level of business with each of our members, our Board of Directors determined it would be inappropriate to make a determination of independence with respect to each member director based on the director's member's given level of business as of a particular date.
 As the scope and breadth of the member director's member's business with us changes, such member's relationship with us might, at any time, constitute a disqualifying transaction or business relationship with respect to the member's member director under the NYSE's objective independence standards.
 Therefore, our member directors are presumed to be not independent under the NYSE's independence standards.
 Our Board of Directors could, however, in the future, determine that a member director is independent under the NYSE's independence standards based on the particular facts and circumstances applicable to that member director.
 Furthermore, the determination by our Board of Directors regarding member directors' independence under the NYSE's standards is not necessarily determinative of any member director's independence with respect to his or her service on any special or ad hoc committee of the Board of Directors to which he or she may be appointed in the future.
 Our current member directors are Tim H. Carter, Albert C. Christman, James D. Goudge, W. Wesley Hoskins, Michael C. Hutsell, A. Fred Miller, Jr., Stephen Panepinto, Robert M. Rigby and Ron G. Wiser.
-The determination that none of our member directors is independent for purposes of the NYSE's independence standards also applies to Joseph F. Quinlan, Jr., who served on our Board of Directors during 2020.
-Mr. Quinlan's term expired on December 31, 2020.

-Our Board of Directors affirmatively determined that each of our current independent directors who served as a director during 2020 is independent under the NYSE's independence standards.
+Our Board of Directors affirmatively determined that each of our current independent directors is independent under the NYSE's independence standards.
 Our Board of Directors noted as part of its determination that independent directors and their spouses are specifically prohibited from being an officer of any FHLBank or an officer, employee or director of any of our members, or of any recipient of advances from us, subject to the exception discussed above for positions in certain holding companies.
-This independence determination applies to Cheryl D. Alston, Dorsey L. Baskin, Jr., Dianne W. Bolen, Mary E. Ceverha, Sally I. Nelson, Felipe A. Rael, John P. Salazar and Margo S. Scholin.
-This determination also applies to Patricia P. Brister, who served on our Board of Directors until her death on February 3, 2020.
-Our Board of Directors did not have sufficient information regarding G. Granger MacDonald, who served as one of our independent directors until his death on June 17, 2020, to make a conclusive affirmative determination regarding his independence.
-Our Board of Directors did ascertain, however, that during his service as a director, Mr. MacDonald met all of the requirements for serving as an independent director.
+This independence determination applies to Dorsey L. Baskin, Jr., Dianne W. Bolen, Mary E. Ceverha, Rufus Cormier, Jr., Sally I. Nelson, Felipe A. Rael, John P. Salazar and Margo S. Scholin.
+This determination also applies to Cheryl D. Alston, who served on our Board of Directors during 2021.
+Ms. Alston resigned from our Board of Directors effective July 13, 2021.

 Our Board of Directors also assessed the independence of the members of our Audit Committee under the NYSE standards for audit committees.
 Our Board of Directors determined that, for the same reasons set forth above regarding the independence of our directors generally, none of the member directors serving on our Audit Committee (Tim H. Carter, Michael C. Hutsell, Robert M. Rigby and Ron G. Wiser) is independent under the NYSE standards for audit committees.
-Additionally, in 2020, Joseph F. Quinlan, Jr. served on our Audit Committee.
-Our Board of Directors determined that Mr. Quinlan, as a member director, was not independent under the NYSE standards for audit committee members.
-Mr. Quinlan no longer serves on our Board of Directors as his term expired on December 31, 2020.